 Columbia River Gorge is the largest national scenic area in the U.S. and has the highest concentration of waterfalls in North America.
 This canyon is just a short drive from the city, but plan on spending a full day driving through it to stop at lots of overlooks, trails, and waterfalls.
 The famous Multnomah Falls is in this “Waterfall Corridor.”

 Cannon Beach (pictured above) is most famous for Haystack Rock and for being a filming site for movies such as The Goonies and Point Break (the original).
-Cannon Beach is both the charming coastal city and the white sandy beach, and they’re both worth a visit.
+Cannon Beach is both a charming coastal city and a white sandy beach, and they’re both worth a visit.
 I also recommend visiting the nearby Ecola State Park if you have time in your day trip.

 Willamette Valley is Oregon’s famous wine region.
 Best known for its pinot noir, the Willamette Valley makes for a beautiful and delicious day trip from Portland.
 I recommend taking the Vineyard and Valley Scenic Tour Route.
 I also suggest taking this day trip as a guided tour so that you don’t have to worry about driving too soon after a wine tasting.